-My study and teaching of comparative literature, myth, and creativity were the perfect preparation for what I do now--all focused on how humans weave and express their stories--from the oral tradition that produced the Iliad and the Odyssey, to the intricate novels of William Faulkner and the concentrically organized perfection of Dante's Commedia.
+ATCHITY: My study and teaching of comparative literature, myth, and creativity were the perfect preparation for what I do now.
+All focused on how humans weave and express their stories, from the oral tradition that produced the Iliad and the Odyssey to the intricate novels of William Faulkner and the concentrically organized perfection of Dante's Commedia.

-KENNA: Are you more concern with plot driven ideas than character driven ideas?
+KENNA: Are you more concerned about plot-driven ideas than character-driven ideas?

-KENNA: What is the number one mistake writers do which impedes their chance for success?
+KENNA: What is the number one mistake writers do that impedes their chance for success?

-Expressing their distrust of themselves as distrust of the industry they're trying to be recognized by.
+ATCHITY: Expressing their distrust of themselves and distrust of the industry they're trying to be recognized.

-KENNA: You mentioned the one mistake writers do which impedes their chance for success is "distrust in themselves and the industry," how does AEI assist a writer through this barrier?
+KENNA: You mentioned the one mistake writers make, which impedes their chance for success: "distrust in themselves and the industry," how does AEI assist a writer through this barrier?

-We usually don't.
-When we sense the distrust, we say "life is too short," and move on.
+ATCHITY: We usually don't.
+When we sense the distrust, we say "life is too short" and move on.